LED Bulbs: Everything You Need To Know

 LEDs, or light emitting diodes, operate based on semiconductor technology.
 LEDs contain two types of semiconductors: n and p types.
 Essentially, when a voltage is applied, electrons zip from one semiconductor to the other.
 When an electron fills a “hole” where another electron used to be, it releases a photon, better known as light.
 This effect is called electroluminescence.

 Electroluminescence, as a light source, provides a lot of benefits that incandescents don’t.
-Aside from lower energy consumption, LEDs emit less heat, making the bulbs cool to the touch, they last significantly longer, and they can take practically any shape.
+Aside from lower energy consumption, LEDs emit less heat, making the bulbs cool to the touch while lasting significantly longer.
+This technology allows the lights to take practically any shape, including traditional-looking fixtures, extremely low profile LED flush mounts, or even unobtrusive commercial LED lighting.

 Are LEDs Dimmable?